 Spoleto Festival USA presented a monograph concert of my music in June, 2013, including Bells, On speaking a hundred names, and my string quartet Skrzyp Skrzyń.

-The second annual Morningside Lights - On the evening of September 21, 2013, a luminous underwater world suddenly emerged amidst the winding paths of Morningside Park, as a procession of illuminated sculptures made its way from Harlem to Broadway.
+The third annual Morningside Lights - On the evening of September 27, 2014, a luminous world suddenly emerged amidst the winding paths of Morningside Park, as a procession of illuminated sculptures made its way from Harlem to Broadway.
 It was a collaboration with Columbia University's Miller Theater and Processional Arts Workshop with open-form music I wrote instruments with fixed media, broadcast via soundcloud to megaphones carried in the procession.